Stepan Vaganov

 Stepan Vaganov (Russian: Степан Ваганов; 1886–1918) was a Russian sailor and Bolshevik revolutionary.
-A participant in the establishment of Soviet power in the Urals and in the civil war, he is known for his personal participation in the killing of the Romanov family under Yakov Yurovsky on 17 July 1918.
+A participant in the establishment of Soviet power in the Urals and in the civil war, he is known for his personal participation in the murder of the Romanov family under Yakov Yurovsky on 17 July 1918.

 Biography

 Early life and military service

 Stepan Vaganov was born in 1886 near the Verkh-Isetsky Metallurgical Plant, in a working-class family.
 He was brought up in an Orthodox family and finished education at the parish school and got a job as a locksmith.
 In 1907, Vaganov was married to a resident of his village, Olga Ivanovna.
 The wedding took place in the Church of the Nativity of Christ of the same faith.
 After the wedding, the young couple lived in the parental home of the Vaganovs, where they had seven children in seven years.

 In 1910 he was called up for military service, graduated from the Mineman School for lower ranks in Kronstadt, and served on the 2nd rank cruiser Asia.
 With the outbreak of the First World War, he was transferred to the mine layer Ladoga.
 He was noted in reports for his courage in naval combat.
 In 1915 he joined the RSDLP (b) and already in 1916 was first arrested for an attempt to smuggle the issue of the newspaper "Proletarian Voice" of the Petrograd Committee of the RSDLP (b) onto the ship.
 He was sentenced to six months and served his sentence in the Revel Coastal Prison.